Casino dealer salary: how much do casino dealers make?

 Whether a player wins a huge amount and you’re the one announcing the good news, or there is a losing customer giving you the blame for the lousy cards, you will need to know how to handle the situation.
 Luckily, many casinos offer complete in-house training programs so you will be able to deal with every situation.
 Moreover, you won’t need any studies to get started as a casino worker.
 Does this sound interesting to you?
 We’ll tell you everything about the career opportunities and how much casino dealers make.

 It’s needless to say you must be at least 18 years old in order to apply for a job as a casino dealer and usually you’ll be required to speak English and preferably a 2nd and 3rd language as well.
 Some math skills are also important, as you’ll need to make quick calculations during the games.
 Because of the height of the gaming tables, there are sometimes height requirements, meaning you need to stand somewhere between 5 feet 4 (1.63m) and 6 feet 4 (1.93 m) tall.
 Because working hours are usually at night, you will need to be willing to work during irregular working hours.
 Finally, a lot of casinos will request a certificate of conduct.

 Application process and training

-Your career as a dealer at a land based casino starts with the application procedure and an internal training program.
+Your career as a dealer at a land based casino, such as Caesars Casino in Windsor (an casino in Canada), starts with the application procedure and an internal training program.
 Depending on the game, this training will usually take somewhere between 2 to 6 weeks and will be counted as paid working hours.
 After the training, there is usually an internship period and finally an exam before you can officially call yourself a fully skilled casino card dealer.
 Once you’ve gone through this process, the game shouldn’t have any no more secrets for you and you should be able to take a seat behind the gaming table and fill in a leading role.
 Note that the above steps can slightly differ per casino.